Arseha/peakonly/README.md

 peakonly
 ________

-peakonly is a novel approach for peak detection in raw LC-MS spectrum.
-The main idea behind it is using neural nets to firstly classify ROI (region of interest) into three classes and then to determine peak boundaries.
+peakonly is a novel approach for peaks (features) detection in raw LC-MS data.
+The main idea underlying the approach is the deep machine learning of two subsequent artificial neural networks to firstly classify ROI (region of interest) into three classes (noise, peaks, uncertain peaks) and then to determine peak boundaries to integrate peak area.
+Current approach was developed for the high-resolution LC-MS data for the purposes of metabolomics, but can be applied with several adaptations in other fields that utilize GC- or LC-MS techniques.

-- **Article**: currently this work is not published
+- **Article**: currently this work is in preparation for publication
 - **Source code**: https://github.com/Arseha/peakonly